alibaba/jvm-sandbox/doc/JVM-SANDBOX-USER-GUIDE-English.md

 ### Start mode

-There are two ways to start the sandbox：`ATTACH`和`AGENT`
+There are two ways to start the sandbox：`ATTACH` or `AGENT`

 - **ATTACH**

-  Plug and play mode, you can not restart the target JVM case to complete the sandbox implant.
+  Plug and play mode, there is no need to restart the target JVM to complete the sandbox implant.
 Principle and GREYS, BTrace similar to the use of the JVM Attach mechanism to achieve.

   ```shell
   # Assume that the target JVM process number is`2343`
   ./sandbox.sh -p 2343
   ```

-  If output
+  If the output is similar to

   ```
                VERSION : 0.0.0.i